 Co•nun•drum n.
 1. a riddle, the answer to which involves a pun or play on words.
 2. anything that puzzles.
-3. a segment of the program "Philosophy Talk" in which our hosts, John and Ken, irreverently tackle philosophical riddles raised by everyday life.
+3. a segment of the program Philosophy Talk in which our hosts use philosphical reasoning to help listeners work through real problems in their lives.

-Some Sample Conundrums:
+Some sample Conundrums:

 • Should I give money to a panhandler even if I don't approve of what he or she may do with it?

 • Is it right to feel guilty about a misdeed that I honestly cannot remember committing?

 • If a business has a blanket prohibition against hiring ex-felons, should an ex-felon lie in order to secure employment?

 Listen to our past Conundrums by clicking a title below: